YonicDev/yonic-corner/README.md

 * `CATEGORY_IDS`: The internal IDs of each category.
 * `HIDE_DRAFTS_IN_DEVELOPMENT`: A flag that hides draft posts in development mode.

+Additionally, the blog uses the following enviornment variables:

+* `INVIDIOUS_DEFAULT_INSTANCE`: URL to an Invidious instance to be used by default.

 ## Content

 The Yonic Corner uses Astro content collections for handling the actual content of the blog.